kumpmati/sveltekit-superactions/README.md

 	actions: {
 		// The first argument is the RequestEvent provided by SvelteKit,
 		// and the second argument is the request body decoded as JSON.
-		editTodo: async (e, body: { id: string; text?: string; done?: boolean }) => {
+		editTodo: async (e, body: TodoUpdate) => {
-			// The return value is automatically serialized as JSON.
+			// The returned value is automatically serialized as JSON.
 			// The client-side function gets its return type directly from the return type of its server action return await db.update(body.id, body);
 		},

-		// You can alternatively just import handlers from other deleteTodo
+		// You can also just import handlers from other files and group them here. deleteTodo,

+		// Or give them custom names
+		my_handler: findTodo
 	}
 });
 ```